voedger/reqmd/worklog.md

   - Prompt: Suggest the architecture of the solution using SOLID principles.
 Don't generate any code yet.
 Provide a list of files, key functions, structures, and their responsibilities.
   - Generate models.go and interfaces.go
 - GitHub Copilot: Suggest mdparser implementation ❌
-- GitHub Copilot: Claude: Implement mdparser.go ✅
+- Copilot.Claude: Implement mdparser.go ✅
-- GitHub Copilot: Claude: Generate tests and testdata for mdparser.go
+- Copilot.Claude: Generate tests and testdata for mdparser.go
 - ChatGPT o1: Generate engaging README.md for this project ❌
 - ChatGPT 4o: Generate engaging README.md for this project ✅
 - NI: Improve mdparser_test.go
-- GitHub Copilot: Claude: Generate definition for requirementSiteRegex ❌
+- Copilot.Claude: Generate definition for requirementSiteRegex ❌
 - ChatGPT o3-mini-high: Generate definition (Go) for requirementSiteRegex, Generate test for this regexpt ✅ ([private chat](https://chatgpt.com/c/67aa31b3-85c8-800d-8237-686acd9ee06f))
-- GitHub Copilot: Claude: Generate syntax errors constructions.
+- Copilot.Claude: Generate syntax errors constructions.
 Texts should be similaer to requirements ("shall") ❌
 - ChatGPT o3-mini-high: Generate syntax errors constructors (e.g. NewErrPkgIdent).
 Error text should be similar to req text ("shall") ✅
 - NI: errors.go.
 1h.
-- GitHub Copilot: Claude: Generate ParseCoverageFootnote ✅ (but do not work)
+- Copilot.Claude: Generate ParseCoverageFootnote ✅ (but do not work)
-- GitHub Copilot: Claude: Generate TestMdParser_ParseCoverageFootnote ❌
+- Copilot.Claude: Generate TestMdParser_ParseCoverageFootnote ❌
 - ChatGPT o3-mini-high: see Prompt_CoverageFootnoteRegex ✅
 - regexps :( 1h
-- GitHub Copilot: Claude: Rewrite the test using testify/assert👍
+- Copilot.Claude: Rewrite the test using testify/assert👍
   - Refactor TestMdParser_ParseMarkdownFile to use testify/assert for improved readability and consistency
-- GitHub Copilot: o3-mini
+- Copilot.o3-mini
   - Implement "Test coverage footnote" block, see below👍
   - Implement ParseSourceFile using same approach as for ParseMarkdownFile👍
   - Generate TestMdParser_ParseSourceFile using same approach as for TestMdParser_ParseMarkdownFile: ✅ but no test data